sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fpaste</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A simple tool for pasting info onto the Fedora community paste server
+Short desc    : A simple tool for pasting info onto the Fedora community paste server
 URL          : https://pagure.io/fpaste
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : It is often useful to be able to easily paste text to the Fedora
+Descript     : It is often useful to be able to easily paste text to the Fedora
              : Pastebin at http://paste.fedoraproject.org and this simple script
              : will do that and return the resulting URL so that people may
              : examine the output.
 This can hopefully help folks who are for